- Business and strategy

 Compliance with the Dutch Corporate Governance Code

-GrandVision fully endorses the core principles of the Dutch Corporate Governance Code and is committed to adhering to the best practices set out in the Code as much as possible.
+GrandVision fully endorses the core principles of the Dutch Corporate Governance Code and is committed to adhering to the best practices set out in the Code as closely as possible.
 The Dutch Corporate Governance Code can be found at www.commissiecorporategovernance.nl.
 The company fully complies with the Code, with the exception of the following provisions:

 Best-practice provision II.1.1: A management board member is appointed for a maximum period of four years.
 A member may be reappointed for a term of not more than four years at a time.
 The Articles of Association and the Management Board Rules do not stipulate a maximum period for the appointment of the CEO and the CFO.
 The service agreements for the CEO and the CFO are for an indefinite period of time, thereby maintaining the same term that was included in their respective employment agreements with the Company before its conversion into a public limited liability company.